 2. Add the base Google Mail account that will use IMAP (instructions here).

 4. Setup contact syncing with CardDav (instructions here).
 Be sure to set you Google mail contacts as the default if you synchronize more than one account.

 Results of the Switch

 Otherwise, the process works as well as Exchange Sync did previously.
-And, starting in January 30, 2013, allot of people are going to need to know how to follow this process.
+And, starting on January 30, 2013, a lot of people are going to need to know how to follow this process.